 Eastern Hellbender and other herpetological research

 The Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis) is just one amphibian that is endemic to our region but declining rapidly because of deteriorating conditions in its environment.
 Many salamanders, frogs, and snakes are suffering declines that threaten the overall health of our ecosystem.
 RTPI President and Executive Director Twan Leenders is one of the world’s leading herpetologists who has worked intentionally for decades on some of the most critically endangered species on the planet.
 Dr. Leenders continues this work today at RTPI and abroad, and more information on these efforts will be seen here on our website and blog in the future.
+See this page on the Tree Walkers International (TWI) website detailing a partnership between TWI and RTPI in the French Creek watershed.

 Natural History Atlas